keirace/Memo/CLOUD.md

   - performance by adding more resources (such as CPU, RAM, or storage) to a single machine
   - always involves downtime (has to be powered off to scale)
 <br>

-- **Q: Real-world scenario where vertical scaling is preferred**:

-In a scenario where a business is running a database that requires high performance, such as a large relational database like Oracle or MySQL, vertical scaling might be preferred.
-Databases can benefit from vertical scaling because it simplifies data consistency and query execution without the complexities of managing data across multiple servers, which can introduce latency and consistency challenges.

-For instance, if a company’s database application needs better performance due to larger datasets or more transactions, adding more CPU and RAM to a single server (vertical scaling) can enhance performance without requiring architectural changes, as would be needed with horizontal scaling.

 ### Business Drivers